svastiks/workout-extracter/README.md

 # Workout Extracter (still in-progress)

-A full-stack application that extracts workout routines from YouTube fitness videos using AI.
+A full-stack application that extracts workout routines from YouTube fitness videos with LLM assistance (AI).

 ## 🚀 DEMO: See It in Action!